vbalalian/three-gits/README.md

 ## Analysis

-The complete analysis notebook is available in [`analysis/`](./analysis/) as an HTML export.
-The notebook includes all code, visualizations, and statistical test results.
+The complete analysis notebook is available in [`analysis/bana320_three_gits.ipynb`](./analysis/bana320_three_gits.ipynb).
+It includes all code, visualizations, and statistical test results.

-> **Note:** The raw data pipeline requires access to a private Google Cloud project and cannot be reproduced without it.
+> **Note:** The data pipeline requires access to a private Google Cloud project.
+The notebook is provided for review purposes; reproducing it would require setting up your own BigQuery environment with the Yelp Open Dataset.

 *BANA 320 — Fall 2025*